znly/rules_go/go/private/skylib/README.rst

-This entire directory is a subset of the functionality in bazel-skylib Individual modules are unmodified, but lib.bzl has had the paths changed, and not all modules are included.
+This directory is a copy of github.com/bazelbuild/bazel-skylib/lib.
+Commit 2169ae1, retrieved on 2018-01-12

 This is needed only until nested workspaces works.
-It has to be copied in because we use the functionality inside code that go_rules_dependencies itself depends on, which means we cannot automatically add the skylib dependancy.
+It has to be copied in because we use the functionality inside code that go_rules_dependencies itself depends on, which means we cannot automatically add the skylib dependency.